Boaz Bloomer: The Sycamores and The Ridings

-The Pelsall Ironworks employed several hundreds of people and exported iron across the globe from China to America.
+The Pelsall Ironworks employed several hundred people and exported iron across the globe from China to America.
 Business for the Ironworks was booming.
 In 1870, Boaz Bloomer constructed a large house at 46 Church Road, called ‘The Sycamores’.
 In 1871, the house was occupied by his family, including his younger son Benjamin Bloomer.
 Benjamin would later go on to open his own chain making company.

 Another house called The Ridings was built by Boaz in the 1870s.
 It was a large house with a vast tract of land and had numerous outbuildings, including a coachmans house.
 The name 'Riddings' is supposedly derived from the medieval clearing or ridding of forest land and is so named on an 1840s tithe map.
 The house was demolished in the 1960s to make way for new housing which was desperately needed after World War II.
 Prior to its demolition the house had continued to serve as a home, and also provided courts and a meeting point for the first Pelsall Tennis Club during the 1920s.
 The coachman's house still stands.